AplyQ8/Portfolio/MicroservicesProject/README.md

 ## 🧪 Testing

-- No automated unit testing was used due to time constraints
 - **Manual testing** was extensively performed to validate all functional flows, including:
   - Authentication
   - Subscription flows